ahmedrowaihi/mcp-client/README.md

 ---

-**This repo is a reference for building and understanding MCP client-server communication over stdio using JSON-RPC, and also includes a mailbox-based experiment for file-based IPC.**
+**This repo is a reference for building and understanding MCP client-server communication over stdio using JSON-RPC, and also includes a mailbox-based experiment for file-based IPC using an adapter.**